 Why Witt?
 I chose to attend Wittenberg because of the community atmosphere, small class sizes, and how accessible all of the professors are.
 Not to mention that the campus is beautiful, and that it’s only about an hour from home.

 What next?
 As of right now I want to be a high school choir director, but that could change between now and graduation.

 Heaven Osborne ’19

-I am a Springfield, Ohio native and graduate of Greenon High School.
+I am a Springfield, Ohio, native and graduate of Greenon High School.
 As a student there I was very involved in music throughout my four years: marching band (to eventually become band president in my senior year), as well as four years of symphonic band and pep band.
-I joined chorus my senior year as one of two second sopranos, then received a Superior rating in my first vocal solo performance for OMEA (singing "American Lullaby") and I performed "The Star-Spangled Banner" at countless basketball games.
-I was vice president of our school's Tri-M Music Honor Society, and was hyper-involved in musicals and many other productions in the drama department over my 8 years in the program, such as The Importance of Being Earnest and Bah Humbug!, finally to receive our school's Barbara Arnold Drama Award for theatrical excellence at the end of my senior year.
+I joined chorus my senior year as one of two second sopranos, and then received a Superior rating in my first vocal solo performance for OMEA (singing “American Lullaby”).
+In addition I performed “The Star-Spangled Banner” at countless basketball games.
+I was vice president of our school’s Tri-M Music Honor Society and was hyper-involved in musicals and many other productions in the drama department over my 8 years in the program, such as The Importance of Being Earnest and Bah Humbug!, and I received our school’s Barbara Arnold Drama Award for theatrical excellence at the end of my senior year.

 Madeline Dominique ’19

 I am from Swanton, Ohio, which is a rural farming town close to Toledo.
 I went to St. Ursula Academy Toledo, an all-girls Catholic high school.
 During my time there I participated in Honors Concert Choir, OMEA choirs at the district and state level, and musical theater during all four years.
 I also had the opportunity to perform with the National Festival Chorus at Carnegie Hall in NYC in both 2013 and 2015.